Looking for juicy, succulent pork with crisp, crackling skin? Look no further than my slow-roasted pork shoulder.

 Roasting A Picnic Shoulder

 On the side, serve gravy, barbecue sauce, salsa, or chimichurri for dipping—plus plenty of napkins.
-Get my no-fail gravy tutorial and recipe here.
+Get my Homemade Pork Gravy recipe too.

 Enjoy! – Christine :)